 Studio Art 1 provides instruction and practice in the basic art techniques of drawing and painting.
 The course begins with observational drawing of natural forms, objects in perspective and the human figure.
 Drawing will be done in a variety of materials and media.
 Students will finish the semester with a sketchbook filled with drawing, notes about drawing/art, and writing.
 They will also have a portfolio of loose drawings in various sizes and media.

 The second semester continues with basic instruction in wet media including watercolor, acrylic, and mixed media work.
 Students will learn about color theory, painting techniques, and the role of painting in the history of art.
 Students will paint patterns, still life, landscape, figure and portraits from life, and create non-objective work.
 In all work students will consider the elements of art and principles of design.
-Students will learn art vocabulary and about art careers.
-Students will discuss both their own work and that of others in class critiques.
+Students will learn art vocabulary and about art careers, and will discuss both their own work and that of others in class critiques.

 STUDIO ART 2

 Studio Art 2 gives students the opportunity to begin the artistic cognitive process through critical judgment and hands-on experience in several mediums.
 Students will create works individually and collaboratively.
 They will be exposed to contemporary and historical art, learning to critically deconstruct the work through the application of critical analysis frameworks.
 There will be at least one writing/research assignment involving the study of an artist or period of art.
 Guest artists will be invited to share their work and experiences with students.